amgraham/dlist/README.md

 Helper Files
 ----

 Currently there is one helper file in use: `.dir-list-details`.
-It will take whatever is contained in the file `.dir-list-details` from the same direcotry being diaplyed and insert it at the top of the directory listing.
+It will take whatever is contained in the file `.dir-list-details` from the same directory being displyed and insert it at the top of the current directory listing.

 There is no processing for security, the text contained within `.dir-list-details` is passed through to the browser.